YetAnotherNerd/whatlastgenre/README.md

 filtered and scored.
 Artist and album tags get stored separately at first, but get merged in the end and the best scored tags will be saved as genre metadata in the corresponding album tracks.
-All data received from music sites will get cached after pre-filtering so that rerunning the script will be super fast.
+All data received from music sites will get cached so that rerunning the script will be super fast.
 There are several score multipliers to adjust the scoring to your needs and take your personal preferences into account.
 Please take a look at "Configuration options explained" below for more details.

 ### Basic Scoring